 Watch the sunrise from the Haleakala summit

-Watching the sunrise from the 10,023 high summit of Haleakala is one of the best experiences you can enjoy in Maui.
+No 5-day Maui itinerary would be complete without watching the sunrise from the 10,023-foot high summit of Haleakala is one of the best experiences you can enjoy in Maui.
 If you arrive early enough, you’ll be able to see a night sky full of stars before it begins to brighten.

 The drive can be over an hour from the nearest resort hubs and takes you through winding mountain roads in the dark.
 Stay safe and enjoy the expertise of the local guides by booking a sunrise and breakfast tour that includes transportation, warm jackets to borrow (the summit is often freezing around sunset), and a hearty meal after dawn.

 If you’re traveling without booking a tour, you’ll need to make reservations through the National Park Service to visit, and aim to arrive at least an hour before sunrise.

 If you want to spend a little more time in the Maui mountains, the Summit District of Haleakala National Park has over 30 miles of hiking trails.
 Start with a visit to the Haleakala Visitor Center, which is perched on the edge of a crater.
 Be sure to check out the exhibits and grab a trail map.

 Sightsee in Upcountry Maui

 The Upcountry Maui area sits in the hills of Haleakala and is home to several celebrity estates and historic villages.
 Some of the best places to explore in this area include a lavender farm and botanical garden in Kula and old-timey Makawao, a cowboy village turned arts district with galleries and shops.

 Day 5 of your Maui itinerary — from coast to sky